jordicenzano/ssai-simple-demo/README.md

 It is as simple static webserver that delivers different content based on the browser we are using demonstrating we can target content based on user data (User agent in this case)

-Note: This repo includes the media used in the demo, so it is quite "heavy"
+This repo includes the media used in the demo, so it is quite "heavy"

 # Install
 1- Clone this repo